digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 You can use the VirtualBox image or try to set it up on a local machine.
 You have to take responsibility for your environment (we cannot offer a lot of support).
 The instructions are online and you can make suggestions for improvements (if any).

-# Conclusion

-Briefly show/explain the [page](https://digital-work-lab.github.io/open-source-project/){: target="_blank"}

-Mention our comprehensive improvement efforts.
-We already have very good evaluations, but we stretch to improve even more!

 https://github.com/digital-work-lab/open-source-project/issues/8